KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-MyScoreboard by dathbe](https://github.com/dathbe/MMM-MyScoreboard)

-1. Recommendation: No ESLint configuration was found.
-ESLint is very helpful, it is worth using it even for small projects.
-2. Information: There are updates for 1 dependencie(s):
+1. Information: There are updates for 1 dependencie(s):
    - moment-timezone  ^0.5.37  →  ^0.5.48